cap-js/docs/guides/databases-postgres.md

 4. Fill in initial data from provided _.csv_ files using `UPSERT` commands.
 5. Store a CSN representation of the current model in `cds_model`.

-> You disableautomatic schema evolution, if necessary,  by setting `cds.requires.db.schema_evolution = false`.
+> You disable automatic schema evolution, if necessary, by setting `cds.requires.db.schema_evolution = false`.

 ### Limitations